 "What we call in Germany ‘English football' - rainy day, heavy pitch, everybody is dirty in the face and they go home and can't play football for the next four weeks."

-Now he will look to apply that approach in its philosophical home of England, and specifically at Anfield.
+He arrived on Merseyside looking to apply that approach in its philosophical home of England, and specifically at Anfield.

 And Klopp’s first campaign at the helm was an exciting one, punctuated by a series of exhilarating matches and performances.